timmyichen/cspp/drafts/_sources/unit2/u0209-ifelifelse.rst

    print(initials)

 Can now be rewritten as the following.
-Walk through the example again, but this time, watch which ``if`` statements are checked:
+Walk through the example again, but this time, watch which ``if`` statements are checked  (use Show Codelens to step through code):

-.. codelens:: 0209_ex_3
+.. activecode:: 0209_ex_3

    state = "California"